Quick Reference

 end

-Action represents what gets decided at each timestep:
+Action represents what gets decided at each timestep.
+Can be any type:

 Policy defines how decisions are made.
-For optimization, include tunable parameters:
+Use @policydef with bounds for optimization:

 Callbacks